 If an intoxicated person injured you or a loved one, you have the right to sue for damages.
 The problem is this process is complex and tends to be difficult.
 Proving that someone was obviously intoxicated or acted negligently as a result of being served too much alcohol is not easy.

-Steven Booker has helped people in Texas and Oklahoma get justice after an alcohol provider and/or bartender acted negligently and over-served an intoxicated person.
-While some lawyers may shy away from cases that are hard to prove, such as dram shop cases in Texas, Steven Booker is ready to do what it takes to hold the negligent restaurant, bar, and server responsible for their actions.
+Steven Booker has been working dram shop cases for almost 30 years, fighting for victims in Texas and Oklahoma to get justice.
+While some lawyers may shy away from cases that are this difficult in nature, Steven has the experience and knows what it takes to hold the negligent restaurant, bar, and server responsible for their actions.

 Here are a few of the ways Steven Booker will dig deep and fight on your behalf: